withcenter/fireflow/README.md

 ## Chat Overview

 - There are two types of chat room.
-  - One is the one and one chat
+  - One is the one to one chat
   - The other is the group chat.

 ## Chat schema